GuildCrafts/calculator-benchmark-goal/README.md

 ##### Specs

 - [ ] Each calculator should act independently.
-- [ ] Clicking anyone on a calculator focuses that calculator.
+- [ ] Clicking anywhere on a calculator focuses that calculator.
 - [ ] Typing a relevant key should affect the focused calculator.
 - [ ] Use event delegation to avoid binding a `click` event listener to each button
 - [ ] The focused calculator should be `opacity: 1`